 This program is designed to enhance translational research skills for new physician faculty researchers and guide them through the complexities of local and federal funding mechanisms.
 Support is offered by our team of experts and through pilot grants to explore preliminary research in your area of expertise.

-This 8-week research experience constitutes an important element of a well-rounded medical education where students will learn how basic research integrates with clinical practice, moving science from “bench-to-bedside."
+This full-time 8-week research experience constitutes an important element of a well-rounded medical education where students will learn how basic research integrates with clinical practice, moving science from “bench-to-bedside."

 eIRB manages the Institutional Review Board (IRB) process for human subjects research by providing a single platform to unify and streamline the IRB operations of participating organizations.